SomebodyNew2/SCP-XXXX/Scarlet King/Scarlet King Relationships/Important people/The Shark Punching Center/Harker.md

-One of the seven heroes who took down the evil god.
+SPC leader and one of the seven heroes who took down the evil god.